Physician Assistant Organizations

 National Commission on Certification of Physician Assistants (NCCPA)

-All graduates of Physician Assistant Programs accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) are eligible to sit for the national certifying exam (PANCE) offered by the NCCPA.
+All graduates of physician assistant programs accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) are eligible to sit for the national certifying exam (PANCE) offered by the NCCPA.

-Registration applications are completed during the senior year of the Physician Assistant Program.
+Registration applications are completed during the senior year of the physician assistant program.
 Most states require graduates to take and successfully pass the national boards to continue employment.

 Once certified through the NCCPA, each graduate must obtain and report 100 hours of CME every two years.
 Recertification exams are also required every ten years in addition to the CME requirement.